abrookins/andrewbrookins.com/_posts/2017-06-04-can-you-write-code-on-an-ipad.md

 Still using my laptop at this point, I made a few updates to my old Vim configuration.
 I updated to the latest version of Neovim and configured `vim-test` to run tests in a terminal split.
 This is pretty great, as it gives you access to debuggers like `pry` running alongside your code in a Vim buffer.
 Then I freshened up my tmux configuration and began writing code in Neovim within a tmux window, instead of my IDE.

-In a week or two, I had fully reacclimatized to Vim and was pretty happy, so I took the next step: finding a place to run Vim that wasn't on my computer.
+In a week or two, I had fully reacclimated to Vim and was pretty happy, so I took the next step: finding a place to run Vim that wasn't on my computer.

 ### Google Cloud Platform